SevenworksDev/tProxy/README.md

 - Site compatibility list
 - Use better and faster backend
 - Exploits page
+- Alert user if tProxy gets blocked after 5 fetch() requests to the main page
 ## Setup
 Use npm to setup tProxy
 ```